pedromsousalima/ShadyPal/README.md

 # ShadyPal
 ShadyPal is a straightforward (and mostly useless) tool for generating color palettes from images.
 Inspect dominant colors from any PNG file and create varied palettes with different levels of saturation, lightness, and shading.
-Perfect for designers and artists looking to create custom color palettes.

 ## Features
 - Extract (a custom number of) dominant colors from any PNG image (via ColorThief).
 - Optional convertion of extracted colors to their pure hue.